kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 #### Query Account Status

-Current account status on the blockchain can be queried using the `getStatus` method which will return one of the following two options:
+Current account status on the blockchain can be queried using the `getStatus` method, which will return one of the following two options:

 * `AccountStatus.NOT_CREATED` - Account is not created on the network.
 * `AccountStatus.CREATED` - Account was created, account can send and receive Kin.